top of page

 Heat the oven to 375 F.

-Alternatively, you can boil the beets, separated by color till cooked.
+Alternatively, you can boil the beets, separated by colour, till cooked.

-Cut the beets horizontally into 3 pieces, a base where the leaves attach, the middle and the tops with the roots.
+Cut the beets horizontally into three pieces: a base where the leaves attach, the middle and the tops with the roots.
 Trim the bases where the roots attach to form a stable base.

-In a bowl mix the ricotta, goat's cheese, scallions, sherry vinegar, hazelnut oil, salt (careful, the cheeses are salty) and pepper.
-Taste and adjust salt and tartness with vinegar till you have a lovely tasting mix.
+In a bowl, mix the ricotta, goat's cheese, scallions, sherry vinegar, hazelnut oil, salt (be careful, the cheeses are salty), and pepper.
+Taste and adjust salt and tartness with vinegar until you have a lovely-tasting mix.

 Layer the beet bases on a dish.
-Divide the cheese spread to 12 portions and add one to each beet. layer a beet of a different color on tip.
+Divide the cheese spread into 12 portions and add one to each beet.
+Layer a beet of a different colour on the tip.
 Add the second scoop of cheese.
-Top with the beet roots.
+Top with the beetroots.
 Cover with cling wrap and put in the refrigerator for at least 1 hour.

-While the beets are chilling, mix all the ingredients for the dressing.
-Set aside for the flavors to come together.
+While the beets are chilling, mix all the ingredients for the dressing and set aside to allow the flavours to combine.

-To serve, take out the beets from the fridge and add the baby greens around and between the beets.
-Drizzle the greens and assembled beets with the vinaigrette and finish by sprinkling the hazelnuts over the salad.
+To serve, remove the beets from the fridge and add the baby greens around and between them.
+Drizzle the greens and assembled beets with the vinaigrette, and finish by sprinkling the hazelnuts over the salad.
 Serve immediately.

 • Facebook